Sorana Cîrstea: 2010: Struggles with form

 In the 2010 Hopman Cup in early January, Cîrstea played with Victor Hănescu.
 Romania were seeded sixth and finished last in their group, winning against the Australian team of Sam Stosur and Lleyton Hewitt, but losing to the Spains María José Martínez Sánchez and Tommy Robredo, the eventual champions, and the American team of Melanie Oudin and John Isner.
-Cîrstea posted a three-set win over Stosur and, with Hanescu, a 7–5, 6–1 win over Stosur and Hewitt.
+Cîrstea posted a three-set win over Stosur and, with Hanescu, a two set win over Stosur and Hewitt.
 She lost in straight sets to Martínez Sánchez and Oudin.

 She easily lost in the first round of the Hobart tournament to Peng Shuai.
 At the Australian Open, she defeated Olivia Rogowska, and lost in the second round to Alisa Kleybanova.
-She partnered Anastasia Pavlyuchenkova in the doubles tournament, losing to Kirilenko/Radwańska in the first round 0–6, 7–6, 2–6.
+She partnered Anastasia Pavlyuchenkova in the doubles tournament, losing to Kirilenko/Radwańska in the first round.

-Her next tournament was the Open GdF Suez in Paris, where she fell to Oudin 3–6, 0–6.
+Her next tournament was the Open GdF Suez in Paris, where she fell to Oudin.
 She lost in straight sets in the first rounds of the Dubai, Acapulco, and Monterrey tournaments, to Francesca Schiavone, Sharon Fichman, and Sara Errani, respectively.
 At Indian Wells she reached the second round, first defeating Kaia Kanepi, before losing to Zheng Jie.
 Two weeks later at the Miami Open, Cîrstea defeated Michelle Larcher de Brito before losing in the second round to the third seed Venus Williams.

 In the clay-court season, Cîrstea prevailed over the sixth seed Maria Kirilenko in the first round of the Andalucia Tennis Experience.
 She then lost in the second round to her fellow Romanian Simona Halep.
 At the Barcelona Open, she defeated Tamira Paszek, but lost in the second round to Iveta Benešová, in straight sets.
 Cîrstea was seeded second at the Estoril Open and defeated her compatriot Ioana Olaru in the first round and Larcher de Brito in the second.
-In the quarterfinals, she beat Arantxa Rus 6–4, 6–1, but fell to Arantxa Parra Santonja in the semifinals.
+In the quarterfinals, she beat Arantxa Rus but fell to Arantxa Parra Santonja in the semifinals.
 In the doubles, she partnered Anabel Medina Garrigues to win the tournament, beating Peng/Zhang, Manasieva/Olaru and Diatchenko/Vedy.
 Cîrstea lost to Flavia Pennetta in three sets in the first round of the Madrid Open.
 Two weeks later, she qualified for the Strasbourg tournament, losing to Elena Baltacha in the first round.

 At the French Open, she lost in the first round to the defending champion Svetlana Kuznetsova.
 At Eastbourne, she defeated Francesca Schiavone, losing in the second round to Kuznetsova in three sets.
 At Wimbledon, she was defeated by Petra Kvitová in the first round.
 At the Budapest Grand Prix, she lost in the first round to the qualifier Zuzana Ondrášková.
 She lost in the quarterfinals at the İstanbul Cup to Pavlyuchenkova and the Danish Open to Klára Zakopalová.
 At Cincinnati, she lost in the first round to Sybille Bammer.
 At the US Open, Cîrstea lost to Sofia Arvidsson in the first round.

-She ended the year placed 93rd in the WTA rankings.
+She ended the year as world No. 93 in the WTA rankings.